rwblokzijl/Msc-thesis-EuroToken/thesis.md

 standardisation leads to the failure to support cross border payments.
 This makes these systems unable to properly support global e-commerce and trade.
-Additionally, these systems serve as another hurdle to new players in the banking sector, ans they are still dependent on, and limited to, the feature sets of these systems.
+Additionally, these systems serve as another hurdle to new players in the banking sector, and they are still dependent on, and limited to, the feature sets of these systems.

 The European Union is actively trying to integrate their financial system across